 Nikon 35mm f/1.4G AF-S

-Nikon's 35mm f/1.4G weighs a shade under 1.4lbs and is about 3.5 inches long.
-Its maximum aperture is f/1.4 and minimum is f/16.
-On a full-frame camera it has a field of view of 63°.
-It will work on Nikon's DX cameras as well, where its effective focal length will be equivalent to about 52mm.
+Nikon’s 35mm f/1.4G weighs a shade under 1.4lbs and is about 3.5 inches long.
+Its maximum aperture is f/1.4, and the minimum is f/16.
+On a full-frame camera, it has a field of view of 63°.
+It will work on Nikon’s DX cameras as well, where its effective focal length will be equivalent to about 52mm.
 Its minimum focus distance is about a foot.
 And it takes 67mm screw-in filters.
 The lens comes with a dedicated HB-59 lens hood, front and back lens caps, and a soft pouch.

 The lens is much bigger than the Nikon 50mm f/1.4 but a lot smaller than the Nikon 14-24mm f/2.8G.
 It’s very similar in size and style to the Nikon 24mm f/1.4G.
 And it’s quite a bit bigger than the Nikon 35mm f/1.8G.
 Here they are side-by-side.

 Here are some example shots I’ve taken with this lens.

 Performance and Handling

 As with most of Nikon’s top-end lenses, this one has good ergonomics and handles well.
 Its casing is made of plastic, which, although still pretty strong, isn’t as rugged as some of Nikon’s lenses of yore.
 Being a G-series lens, there’s no aperture ring.
 It does have a manual focus ring that is smooth and well-sized.